donovanainsley/habits-and-fitness/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Bootstrap v5.1.3:](https://getbootstrap.com/docs/5.1/getting-started/introduction/)
-   - Bootstrap was used to help to create the framwork and responsiveness of the website, it was also used to create the navigation bar, nav-bar toggler, cards aswell as styling and spacing.
+   - Bootstrap was used to help to create the framwork and responsiveness of the website, it was also used to create the navigation bar, nav-bar toggler, cards, form and jumbotron aswell as styling and spacing.
 1. [Visual Studio Code:](https://code.visualstudio.com/)
    - Was used as my code editor to write code, version control using git and pushing changes for storage to GitHub.
 1. [Hover.css:](https://ianlunn.github.io/Hover/)